-Specializing in from-the-ground-up acoustic/electronic hybrid production/instrumentation and comprehensive, clean mixes.
+Specializing in acoustic/electronic hybrid production/instrumentation and comprehensive, warm mixes.

 I love working with electronics, sampling, and programming as much as I do working with acoustic guitars and live drums, and especially love marrying the two worlds in ways that feel both natural and distinct.
 I specialize in indie rock styles, but love to challenge myself and work within the confines of almost any style of music.

 Contact me through the green button above and let's get to work.